sencha/gxt-theme-classics/README.md

 ## Extending blue or gray

 1. Import the source into your source folder
- - Copy the source from `com.sencha.gxt.ui.*` module and add it to your source folder
+ - Copy the source from `com.sencha.gxt.ui/src/main/java` module to your source folder.

 2. Add the source to your module descriptor with one of the below